epwalsh/nlp-models/README.md

 After AllenNLP is installed, you can define your own experiments with an AllenNLP model config file, and then run `make train` from the command line.

+## Models implemented

+- [CopyNet](https://arxiv.org/abs/1603.06393): A sequence-to-sequence model that incorporates a copying mechanism, which enables the model to copy tokens from the source sentence into the target sentence even if they are not part of the target vocabulary.
+This architecture has shown promising results on machine translation and semantic parsing tasks.